Frequently Asked Questions

 How much will it cost to go through the NoL process?

-After the documents of each round are emailed to you in PDF format, you will need to print them, make copies, and pay for notary services (required for rounds with affidavits) and postage (including certified mail).
+After the documents of each round are emailed to you in PDF format, you will need to print them, make copies, and pay for notary services (required for rounds with affidavits) and postage (including mail with delivery confirmation).

-Notaries are quite inexpensive in the US (usually $1 - $10), and their services can often be found for free (making it fairly easy for the documents of all rounds to be notarized, which is what we recommend).
+Notaries are quite inexpensive in the USA (usually $1 - $10), and their services can often be found for free (making it fairly easy for the documents of all rounds to be notarized, which is what we recommend).
+However, in other countries, notaries can be more expensive.
+Depending on your country’s options, you can use a Justice of the Peace or a Commissioner of Oaths as an alternative to a notary.

-While the prices for all of these costs vary from country to country, if your NoL is sent with a group using the same respondents, the costs can be reduced considerably.
+While the prices for all of these costs vary from country to country, if your NoL is sent with a group using the same notary and/or sending to the same Respondents, the costs can be reduced considerably.

 Can I use or modify the NoL template that I downloaded when it was posted on your website?

 The only way to access InPower's Notice of Liability (NoL) documents is with the semi-automated document creator available through our membership site.
-InPower will only support these documents now.
+InPower will only support these documents.

-Each NoL document set has been put forth as a balanced whole, and none are designed to be modified or used elsewhere.
+Each InPower NoL document set is a carefully considered and balanced whole, and none are designed to be modified or used elsewhere.

-I have already begun the NoL process.
-Do I need to become a member to complete all nine rounds?
+I began the NoL process before the document creator was available.
+Do I need to become a member to continue the process?

 Yes.
 InPower can only support InPower members.
 To access all rounds of the Notice of Liability (NoL), you must use our document creator, which is available only to those with a current membership.